 This week’s 5 WordPress topics:

-• How to Create a Dropdown Menu in WordPress (In 5 Steps)Opens in a new tab.
-(Intermediate)
+- How to Create a Dropdown Menu in WordPress (In 5 Steps) (Intermediate)

 From the article, “Site navigation is key to helping your users get where they want to go.”
 It’s that and more, both important for visitors to find what they’re looking for and for search engines.
 This article walks through how to create a menu within WordPress, including some of the more advanced features like adding CSS and images to your menus.
 They also share a few menu plugins and cover fixes to common menu errors.
-You may want to also check out this article: How to Add a Navigation Menu in WordPress (Beginner’s Guide).
+You may want to also check out this article: How to Add a Navigation Menu in WordPress (Beginner’s Guide). - 15 Best WordPress Social Media Plugins for Sharing and Engagement (Beginner)

 Continuing on from the topic I shared last week, this article covers the other types of social media plugins: social sharing buttons, buttons to your social media accounts, logging in with social media accounts, social media comments, locking down content with social media accounts, displaying social media feeds, and automatically posting to your social media accounts.
-Check out FS Poster as an alternative to Jetpack’s Publicize.
+Check out FS Poster as an alternative to Jetpack’s Publicize. - Control your snippets in search results (Beginner to Intermediate)

 Creating good site navigation, AKA the main menu, is an art.
 This article walks through the best practices and gotchas, with so many good examples.
 Even if you’re an experienced web designer, this one is worth the read and may challenge how you’ve been creating site navigation.
 For example, you shouldn’t be using regular dropdown menus since they can be frustrating to visitors but a mega menu could work better.
 And don’t use social media icons in the header since they could take your visitors away from your site when you probably want them to stay.
-This article also covers how to use Google Analytics to see how your navigation is being used.
+This article also covers how to use Google Analytics to see how your navigation is being used. - 11 Creative Website Menu Design Examples You Need to Copy (Intermediate)

 Now it’s time for some inspiration on how to build stunning yet effective site navigation.
 After all, good “website navigation menu design is the difference between a bounce and a conversion.”
 You’ll recognize some of these sites like SquareSpace and Stripe while most may be obscure for you.
 There’s also 6 best practices for using menu navigation under the examples!